tannerkj/NOAA_Storm_Events/README.md

 ## Visualizing Percentage of Storms Resulting in Injuries/Deaths by State (1996 - 2014)

 Starting in 1996, [National Weather Service directive 10-1605](http://www.ncdc.noaa.gov/stormevents/pd01016005curr.pdf) mandated the reporting of 48 different types of weather events and their effects on the impacted community.
 This tutorial aims to create a visualization focusing on the percent of storms resulting in injuries/deaths reported by state, and to identify which states have been more fortunate than others.
 The data is provided by [NOAA](http://www.ncdc.noaa.gov/stormevents/ftp.jsp) in .csv files organized by individual year.
+This tutorial requires a working knowledge of the command line, [PostgreSQL/PostGIS](http://postgis.net/), [GDAL/ogr2ogr](http://www.gdal.org/), [LeafletJS](http://leafletjs.com/), Python, and JavaScript.

 The first step is to create the tables in PostgreSQL and load the data.
-A new database is created and the following code executed to enable postgis:
+A new database is created and the following code executed to enable PostGIS:

 	CREATE EXTENSION postgis;